TERMS AND CONDITIONS

 If our fees are not paid by the due date, we may charge you interest on the unpaid amount at the NSW Local Court’s pre-judgment interest rate (compounded daily), which may vary from time to time.

-If we engage a debt collection agent or lawyer to recover any outstanding amounts owed by you, the costs incurred in engaging the agent or lawyer, including any associated legal costs, will be added to any amount owing by you to us and will become immediately due and payable by you.
+If we engage a debt collection agent or lawyer to recover any outstanding amounts owed by you, all reasonable costs incurred in engaging the agent or lawyer, or in commencing legal proceedings against you, including all reasonable legal costs, will be added to any amount owing by you to us and will become immediately due and payable by you.

 In the event you dispute a fee processed by Braintree, you agree to us providing a copy of the content of our services (or any information relating to our services) to Braintree to assist in resolving the dispute.